BoldGrid/boldgrid-seo/README.md

 ## Changelog ##

+### 1.3.4 In Progress ###
+* Update:       Converted SEO stop words to single string for translators.
+* New Feature:  Added Keyword Phrase length status indicator and messages.

 ### 1.3.3 ###
 * Testing:		JIRA WPB-2744	Tested on WordPress 4.7.
 * Update:       Removing SEO Dashboard from metabox and moving controls to keywords section.